$

 Louvre, Paris

-La Conciergerie - is the oldest prison in the city.
-It's worth a visit for a variety of reasons: these ancient stone walls (the prison occupies a former palace of the Capeting dynasty) remember Marie Antoinette, her accusers, activists of the French Revolution and other equally colorful personalities who left their mark on Paris' history.
+La Conciergerie is the oldest prison in the city.
+It’s worth visiting for many reasons: these ancient stone walls (the prison occupies the former palace of the Capetian dynasty) remember Marie Antoinette, her accusers, revolutionaries, and other remarkable figures who shaped the history of Paris.

 Fortress Concierge